 Some websites are made to sell services or stuff, but in that case, you won't be needing this article.
 If you are reading this – your website is not an online store.
 However, it doesn’t mean you can’t sell something.
 An experienced musician can give private lessons and sell them via his blog about music.
 A beauty blogger could sell cosmetics of a particular brand.
 If you are famous, you can even produce cups with your design or hoodies with your photo (who knows, maybe you are a real celebrity).
 There are lots of plugins that could add a store to your WordPress website (for example, a WooCommerce plugin).
 You can also just create a page on your blog and present your service or product there, without any extensions help.

 However, you must understand, that selling something needs time, attention and accuracy.
 You will need to spend your time, providing services or get some space to store products.
 If that is OK for you – this method of monetization will bring you a nice profit.

-All these methods can be used separately or in many types of combinations.
+All these methods can be used separately or in various combinations.
 To understand what is best for your website, perform tests and analyze results.
-Only you can define the best strategy for your specific case.
-So, concentrate, make tests, keep calm and go make money.
+Only you can define the best strategy for your specific case, so concentrate, make tests, keep calm and go make money.
 Good luck with becoming rich!

 I hope these tips were useful to you.
 Have you tried any of those methods of monetization?
 Maybe you have some experience-based comments about them?
 Or maybe you tried some strategies not listed above?
 Please, share your opinion, comments, and recommendations in the comment section below - they will help me to improve the article and help the other readers even more!